hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 ```

 [14:47:17](#W6i5QHRfJEbh5BO7XqD9PzIqxTjLdnUSUxQN7dgjUKs) <GalenIvanov (Galen Ivanov)>:
-Of course it is Ì†ΩÌ∏Ñ
+Of course it is üòÑ

 [14:52:23](#4J0xpSS4x7RB0DskZ-97iFCTGZ7KCNMcxEXMZPXz3JA) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 @GalenIvanov You are 1000x more experienced programmer, than I will ever be, so don't worry - this is not a criticism, I just try to ask about concepts, bigger picture, as I am a long time reboller and remember some historical attempts etc. As for a `draw`, there is some discussion with Henrik about how it could be possibly improved on the low level - dunno where it was - some PR, REP, or so.